How To Become A Cyber Security Analyst

 The degree subject will become less important as you gain experience, and employers will instead want to know what you’ve done in your professional capacity.

-After gaining experience in general IT, there are often opportunities to move into cyber security.
+After gaining experience in general IT, there are often opportunities to move into cyber security roles, especially if you have obtained a cybersecurity certification.

 Below are the Cyber Security Courses available from the Further & Higher Educations course in Northern Ireland